 - Citizens Advice Bureau / Debt Advice Agency (13%)

 - Community Rehabilitation Company (13%)

 - DWP Jobcentre Plus (10%)

 - Adult Social Services (10%)

-The overall proportion of referrals is only 7% of the total number of homeless applications (417) received since April 2018.
-The data demonstrates that there needs to be additional focus on encouraging partner agencies to refer cases into the Housing Options Team.
+The overall proportion of referrals is only 7% of homeless applications (417) received since April 2018.
+The data demonstrates that there needs to be additional focus on encouraging partner agencies to refer cases into the homeless team.